zhfe99/sal/README.md

 Installation
 ============

+The code is divided into two parts: **Part 1** is hosted on Microsoft's website, containing the core implementation of the space-time saliency method; **Part 2** is hosted on GitHub, containing the auxiliary files (including library, toolbox, a video and a demo) to use this code.
+You need to download both parts and unzip them in the same folder (eg, `./sal`).

 1. unzip `sal.zip` to your folder;
 2. Run `make.m` to compile all C++ files;
 3. Run `addPath.m` to add sub-directories into the path of Matlab.